 - Taking steps for yourself and your organization to develop a culture of leadership where each person is able take the responsibility for his/her work.

-I wrote this post for the Genuine Contact™ Website and I am sharing it here with you.
-Coming from a place where I believe and act like everyone I meet in an organization (or in life for that matter) is precious has transformed the way I interact, and the way I work.
-It has been a positive transformation.
+I wrote this post for the Genuine Contact™ Website about how believing and acting like everyone I meet in an organization (or in life) is precious has transformed the way I interact, and the way I work.
 You can read more about it here

 Collective wisdom is all around us when we create the conditions for it to show up.